AlgoMaster Logo

 Intuition

-We build a frequency map of words once upfront.
-Then for each starting index i, we extract m consecutive chunks of length w from position i, build a frequency map of those chunks, and compare the two maps.
+Build a frequency map of words once upfront.
+Then for each starting index i, extract m consecutive chunks of length w from position i, build a frequency map of those chunks, and compare the two maps.
 If they match, i is a valid starting index.
+To avoid building the full map when it cannot match, increment the count of each chunk as it is read and stop early the moment any chunk's count exceeds its target count (which also covers chunks that are not in the target at all, since their target count is zero).

 Algorithm